BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 ### SSH Connection

-SSH or Secure SHell is a secure way to connect to a device and execute commands from a remote host.
+SSH or **Secure SHell** is a secure way to connect to a device and execute commands from a remote host.
 In the old days **Telnet** was the way to go but it sends all commands and login information as **clear text**.
 With **SSH everything is encrypted**.
-An SSH daemon listen by default on port 22.
+An SSH daemon listens by default on port 22.

 Raspbian used to come with the SSH daemon enabled by default.
 However, because of security reasons the **SSH daemon is now disabled by default**.
 To enable SSH on a headless setup, a file called `ssh` (without any extension) has to be created onto the boot partition of the SD card.
 This needs to be done prior to the first time you boot the RPi.
 Once the SD card has been booted, this approach will not work anymore.